-Aliko Dangote went from being a regular businessman in Nigeria to become a globally acclaimed business magnate with an estimated $11.5 billion net worth (2021).
+Aliko Dangote went from being a regular businessman in Nigeria to become a globally acclaimed business magnate.
 There is, therefore, no gainsaying that the Dangote brand is a household name in Nigeria and several other African countries.

 Although a huge chunk of his wealth comes from his cement business in Africa, decades of tremendous growth and success have seen the business magnate spread his tentacles into various business ventures across the sectors in the economy.
 The widely acclaimed businessman would also go on to launch the Dangote Group – a conglomerate of several business subsidiaries.

-How Aliko Dangote Became the Richest Person in Africa
+How Aliko Dangote’s Net Worth Made Him the Richest Person in Africa

-According to Forbes, Aliko Dangote is the 191st richest man in the world with an estimated net worth of $11.5 billion as of 2021.
+According to Bloomberg Billionaires Index, Aliko Dangote has an estimated net worth of $18.7 billion as of 2023.
 However, the billionaire businessman had recorded a net worth of up to $25 billion in 2014.
 This means that his net worth has declined over the years to its present state.
 According to analysts, the main reason for this was a drop in the share price of Dangote Sugar Refinery and Dangote Cement.

 With regards to Dangote Cement, its share price dropped from N244.9 to N215 while Dangote Sugar Refinery saw its share price drop from N17.60 to N17.
-Regardless, Dangote Group had an impressive run in the first quarter of 2021 considering the fact that its founder’s net worth in 2020 was estimated to be $8.3 billion.
+Regardless, Dangote Group had an impressive run in the first quarter of 2021 (with an est. net worth of $11.5 billion) considering the fact that its founder’s net worth in 2020 was estimated to be $8.3 billion.

 Dangote’s Journey Into The World of Business